Answering your questions about solar panels

 Do you install Tesla Powerwalls?

-Yes, our two Good Energy Solar installers are premium Tesla Powerwall installers, providing both the Powerwall 2 and the Powerwall 3.
+Good Energy is a premium Tesla Powerwall installer, with our expert teams installing the Powerwall 3 and the Powerwall 3 expansion pack.
 Paired with solar panels, Tesla Powerwalls store up to 13.5KWh of electricity for you to use later when you’re no longer generating.
 What’s more, they can be used to power your home in the event of a power outage in your area.

 How long does it take to install solar panels?

 Our teams install solar panels for our customers in around two to three days – and the only time we will need access to the inside of your home is for the electrics.
-Scaffolding will stay up for one to two weeks.
+Your scaffolding would be up for one to two weeks.